Microsoft launches Windows Terminal 1.0, unveils GPU support and Linux GUI apps in WSL

 Microsoft today released Windows Terminal 1.0, which means it is stable for enterprise use.
 Windows Terminal first arrived in preview a year ago at Build 2019.
 You can download Windows Terminal from the Microsoft Store or manually from GitHub.

-The open source application features multiple tabs, panes, tear-away windows, shortcuts, Unicode and UTF-8 character support, emojis, ligatures, extensions, GPU-accelerated text rendering engine, and custom themes, styles, and configurations.
+The open source application features multiple tabs, panes, tear-away windows, shortcuts, Unicode and UTF-8 character support, emojis, ligatures, extensions, a GPU-accelerated text rendering engine, and custom themes, styles, and configurations.
 Windows Terminal is for users of PowerShell, Cmd, WSL, and other command-line tools.

 WSL 2